HomeThe BestThe Best Headphones for Jazz | FREQUENT FINDINGS!!

 Now without further ado, let’s get rolling!

-Recently I’ve gotten a lot more into jazz, and appreciate it’s relaxing qualities.
+Recently I’ve gotten a lot more into Jazz, and appreciate it’s relaxing qualities.
 It benefits my mood, productivity, and makes me feel at ease.
-It has a great way of boosting concentration if you let it play for awhile.
+It has a great way of boosting concentration/mood if you let it play for awhile.
 Some artists I’ve been getting into:

 Great stuff.
 Coltrane has such an exciting style, I remember when I first started listening back in July/August of 2015, I was groovin’ hard in my room! 🙂 It evokes such a pleasure response in you that it’s easy to get lost in.
 “Giant Steps” by Coltrane is still probably my favorite album front to back.
 The energy, technicality, and raw talent that he displays is virtually unmatched.